ancantu/SCICLD2019/docs/optimization_parallelization/optimization_parallelization_02.md

 $ idev -m 180 -p skx-normal -r LF_18_WEDNESDAY -N 1 -n 48
 ```

-### Record Runtime
+### Runtime

-Whenever you run a large task, or want to compare the runtime of programs, the `time` command provides an easy way to track the runtime.
+Whenever you run a large task, or want to compare the runtime of programs, the `time` command is the easiest way to track the runtime without editing any source code.

 Lets give it a try.

 ```